fako/writing/main/plot-trilogy.md

 An outline of the story of the trilogy.
 Between the three parts there are interludes.
 What happens between these interludes is only known to the reader by what is told about them in the main parts of the trilogy.

-Currently the story is far from finished.
-Only part 1 is somewhat finished.
+Currently the story is maybe half way.
-The other parts are more in a sketch phase and need to be further developed.
+The first two parts are somewhat finished, but are expected to change as the third part takes shape.
+The heros journey will need to get updated as well as it's not quite there yet.

 Hero: Cerof